wvu-navLab/PPP-BayesTree/README.md

 # PPP-BayesTree

 This repository contains a modified version of [GTSAM](https://bitbucket.org/gtborg/gtsam), which has been modified for GNSS data processing.
 A detailed description of the modification made can be found in "Evaluation of Precise Point Positioning Convergence with an Incremental Graph Optimizer".
-This software has been cleared for public release by the USAF Case # PENDING
+This software has been cleared for public release by the USAF Case # 88ABW-2018-0905

 ## How to Install